 - BMG LABTECH CLARIOstar

-Stock solutions with a 1 μM concentration were prepared for each protein, both labeled and unlabeled.
-Further dilution of these stocks were created such that diluted stocks have 2X concentration needed for the well reactions.
+Stock solutions with a 1 μM concentration were prepared for each protein, both labelled and unlabeled.
+Further dilution of these stocks was created such that diluted stocks have 2X concentration needed for the well reactions.
 Final well reactions are created by combining 20 µl each of the appropriate diluted stocks for proteins 1 and 2.
 This can be done according to the scheme depicted in Figure 2.

 Because of the multichromatic nature of the test performed appropriate setting of the gain for each chromatic was an important consideration.
-To measure the acceptor ﬂuorescence gain was set using a sample with highest acceptor dye and no donor, for example well P3.
+To measure the acceptor ﬂuorescence gain was set using a sample with the highest acceptor dye and no donor, for example, well P3.
 Similarly, gain for donor ﬂuorescence measurement was set on well with highest donor dye and no acceptor dye, such as well D1.
 For FRET measurement plate is ﬁrst read and the well with max FRET signal is found.
-This well is used to perform gain adjustment.
+This well is used to perform the gain adjustment.

-|Optic settings||Fluorescence, multichromatic, endpoint|
+|Optic settings||Fluorescence, multichromatic, endpoint

 |Chromatic 1: Alexa 488 preset|

-|Chromatic 2: Atto 647 preset|
+|Chromatic 2: Atto 647 preset

-|Chromatic 3: Alexa 488/Atto 647 FRET|
+|Chromatic 3: Alexa 488/Atto 647 FRET

 |Gain||Adjusted as described|